-Make sure to have weekly one-on-one meetings with each member of your team.
+Make sure to have regular one-on-ones with each member of your team.
 We’ve created a guide on this, but these meetings are a great way to build stronger relationships with your team and hear feedback in-person.
 It’s more unfiltered than a team meeting because there’s less worry about what others might think.

 We strongly advise you to find a mentor.
 You may find someone inside the company who can help you develop as a leader.
 You can face tough decisions sometimes, and having a second opinion can make a huge difference in how you approach a problem.

 Never stop learning.
 There’s a plethora of books, videos, conferences and more to hone your leadership skills.
 A book for $10-15 is compressed knowledge and life experiences.
 Take advantage of learning from someone else’s mistakes!